House GOP right flank wins votes on hot-button defense bill amendments

 House Republicans reached an agreement to allow votes on controversial amendments to the National Defense Authorization Act (NDAA), resolving a battle within the party while potentially making passage of the must-pass bill more difficult.

-Members of the hardline conservative House Freedom Caucus and their allies had been pushing for votes on the hot-button culture war issues, even as passage of some of those amendments could amount to poison pills for Democrats and severely complicate House Speaker Kevin McCarthy’s (R-Calif.) task of securing final passage of the annual $886 billion defense bill if they are approved.
+Members of the hard-line conservative House Freedom Caucus and their allies had been pushing for votes on the hot-button culture war issues, even as passage of some of those amendments could amount to poison pills for Democrats, and their inclusion may severely complicate House Speaker Kevin McCarthy’s (R-Calif.) task of securing final passage of the annual $886 billion defense bill.

-The House Rules Committee convened just after midnight on Thursday to complete consideration of the NDAA, making it possible that the House completes consideration of the defense bill this week, even as some members on Wednesday had expected the amendments battle to stretch into next week.
+The House Rules Committee convened just after midnight Thursday morning to complete consideration of the NDAA, making it possible that the House completes consideration of the defense bill this week, even as some members Wednesday had expected the amendments battle to stretch into next week.

-The panel approved a procedural rule that makes 80 amendments in order.
-That adds to the nearly 300 other non-controversial amendments that were approved for floor consideration on Wednesday.
+The panel approved a procedural rule that makes 80 amendments in order, adding to the nearly 300 other noncontroversial amendments that were approved for floor consideration Wednesday.
 The committee had taken the unusual step to break up the procedural rule into multiple parts as the House GOP negotiated the more controversial amendments.

 Among the measures approved for consideration in the wee hours of Thursday morning are an amendment to reverse the Pentagon’s policy to reimburse expenses for service members who travel to obtain an abortion — a topic that has caused Sen. Tommy Tuberville (R-Ala.) to block the Senate from approving hundreds of military promotions.

 “Looking at the amendments made in order, I’d be surprised if this barely passes the House.
-The amendments you made an order, If they are even adopted because they’re so extreme, who will make what was a bipartisan bill demonstrably worse,” McGovern said.
+The amendments you made in order, If they are even adopted because they’re so extreme … will make what was a bipartisan bill demonstrably worse,” McGovern said.

 McGovern also said he was disappointed that a measure to ban the transfer of cluster munitions was revised to only prevent cluster munitions from being transferred to Ukraine.

-In response to McGovern’s request to include amendment votes repealing the 2002 and 1991 authorizations for use of military force, House Rules Committee Chair Tom Cole (R-Okla.) said that McCarthy has given assurances that those AUMFs – and potentially the 2001 AUMF – will be dealt with in September.
+In response to McGovern’s request to include amendment votes repealing the 2002 and 1991 authorizations for use of military force (AMUF), House Rules Committee Chairman Tom Cole (R-Okla.) said that McCarthy has given assurances that those AUMFs — and potentially the 2001 AUMF — will be dealt with in September.

 The NDAA typically gets bipartisan support, and passed out of the House Armed Services committee 58-1 in June.
 But with a slim House GOP majority and a portion of GOP members who typically vote against the NDAA, McCarthy and House GOP leadership would be in an extremely tight spot if Democrats refuse to support the legislation over any poison pills.